Hypergeometric Functions over Finite Fields: Quadratic or Higher Transformation Formulas

 the last identity of Proposition \ref{prop: commute and conjugation},

 and the fact $J(\eta^5,\eta^3)=J(\eta,\eta^3)$ when $\eta$ has order $12$. \end{Example}

-\section{Quadratic or higher transformation formulas}
+\section{Quadratic or Higher Transformation Formulas}

-In this section we begin with a discussion of some finite field analogues of higher degree hypergeometric transformation formulas related to elliptic curves and highlight the role geometric correspondences like isogeny and isomorphism play in some transformation formulas.
+In this section we {first consider} finite field analogues of some higher degree hypergeometric transformation formulas { which are} related to elliptic curves. { These} highlight the role geometric correspondences like isogeny and isomorphism play in some transformation formulas.

-Next, we obtain several finite field analogues of classical formulas satisfying the ($\ast$) condition by using our main technique.
+Next, we obtain several finite field analogues of classical formulas satisfying the ($\ast$) condition { given on page 1} by using our main technique.
 Our first example is a quadratic formula, which demonstrates that our technique has the capacity to produce analogues that are satisfied by all values in $\F_q$.
-We then prove analogues of the Bailey cubic $_3F_2$ formulas, and an analogue of a formula by Andrews and Stanton.
+We prove analogues of the Bailey cubic $_3F_2$ formulas and an analogue of a formula by Andrews and Stanton.

-We then use a different approach to obtain a finite field analogue of a cubic formula of Gessel and Stanton, which also allows us to obtain an evaluation formula.
-This cubic formula of Gessel and Stanton was proved in a way which has no direct translation that we know of, so this application illustrates that by using the Galois perspective, we can predict beyond what we can see with the ($\ast$) condition and then prove these predictions using other techniques.
+We then use a different approach to obtain a finite field analogue of a cubic formula of Gessel and Stanton. { As a corollary of this cubic formula, Gessel and Stanton obtained an evaluation formula, with a proof that cannot be translated directly.
+However, using the Galois perspective we can predict a finite field analogue which we then prove using a different approach.} \bk This application illustrates that the Galois perspective is helpful in a greater context. \bk